LukasBak/Hangman/README.md

 ## How to play

 Medieval Hangman is fairly simple game, you need to guess a medieval battle, as a hint it is mostly Towns/Citys around Europe as the game is based around European region.
-Every correct guess would reveal a letter that has been guessed correctly while others would remain as underscores.
-If players attempt count reaches 0 they will be hung and it will be game over.
+Every correct guess would reveal a letter that has been guessed correctly while others would remain as underscores.If players attempt count reaches 0 they will be hung and it will be game over.

+## User experience(UX)

+- ### User Stories

+    #### As a User, I want to be able to:

+    1. Understand how to play the game.
+    2. Be able to read rules and tips if I haven't played the game before.
+    3. See the amount of attempts left before the game ends.
+    4. See the amount of letters inside the secret word.
+    5. If I fail to guess the word to see what the secret word was.

 ## Existing features